earthjs/inertiaDrag/README.md

 This is *non versor.js*, if you need versor.js based inertia drag, you can check excellent work by [@Fil](https://bl.ocks.org/Fil/f48de8e9207799017093a169031adb02/d2ecafe469595af009991176b91dac507edd8523).

 ## Example
-Refelevant html & js code showed below, to illustrate how to use the inertiaDrag.js
+Relevant html & js code showed below, to illustrate how to use the inertiaDrag.js
 ```html
 <script src="inertiaDrag.js"></script>
 <script src="topojson.js"></script>